-Your boat has nine (9) 10 inch cleats, one located in the anchor locker, two located at the bow (P&S), two located amidship under the gunnel (P&S), two located in the aft cockpit under the gunnel (P&S) and two at the stern (P&S).
-The cleats are used to secure the boat to the dock.
-While loading/unloading or mooring, please learn the proper way to secure the boat and how best to use the mooring points of your boat.
+Your boat has two (2) 8 inch pop-up cleats mid-ship and six (6) 10" pop-up cleats.
+Two located at the bow, two in the aft cockpit under the port & starboard gunwale and two located at the stern (P&S).

+The cleats are used to secure the boat to the dock while loading/unloading or mooring.
+Please learn the proper way to secure the boat and how best to use the mooring points of your boat.

-DO NOT use cleats to tow another boat.
+Figure 2.42.2 shows the correct method for tieing a belaying knot, commonly used to secure a boat to a dock.
+This knot will hold fast and is simple to release when needed.